Anlin Windows vs Milgard

 Here’s where Anlin’s product line gets interesting.
 They sell a series of “independent labeled windows”.
 By this, I mean they aren’t listed on their website, but the series have their own websites and distributors (local window companies that actually sell the windows.)
 The funny thing is that even on the window series’ websites, it’s difficult to suss out that Anlin manufactures the product.

-Like Anlin, Milgard sells quite a number of different series of windows&doors.
+Like Anlin, Milgard sells quite a number of different series of windows and doors.
 These include their vinyl series (notice the V in front of the series name) — V250 Styleline, the V300 Trinsic, the V400 Tuscany, and the V450 Homemaker.
-They also sell the C650 Ultra fiberglass window (C apparently stands for composite, although I’m rather certain that the Ultra is a fiberglass window), and the A250 Aluminum series.
+They also sell the C650 Ultra fiberglass windows (C apparently stands for composite, although I’m rather certain that the Ultra is a fiberglass window), and the A250 Aluminum series.
 All of these series are available in patio sliding doors.

 Anlin Windows Reviews